neo-jgrec/zappy/docs/Programs/GUI/Adding new commands.md

 ### Function implementation

-next is the lambda part of the function.\
+Next is the lambda part of the function.\
-This is where you will implement your function, during your implementation you will surely need to get the arguments of your function at some point, here is the sintax to use :
+This is where you will implement your function, during your implementation you will surely need to get the arguments of your function at some point, here is the syntax to use :

 1. for an int\
 `int arg = std::get<int>(tokens.at(n));`